Litchi Waypoint Mission to DJI Waypoint Mission Converter

 Instructions

-created after reading how others have uploaded missions to DJI Fly for their
+instructions below were created after reading how others have uploaded

-let me know so that I can refine these instructions.
+details that are not correct or incomplete, please let me know so that I can

 Create a mission using Litchi's Mission Hub